NguyenTrieu903/ecommerce-fun/README.md

 This project uses GitHub Actions for continuous integration and deployment.
 The pipeline:

-1. Runs on push to main/master/develop branches and on pull requests
+1. Runs on pull requests and merge to master
-2. Tests the application with Node.js 16.x and 18.x
+2. Tests the application with Node.js 18.x
 3. Lints the code
 4. Runs all tests with coverage reporting
 5. Builds the production application (ignoring linting warnings)
-6. Deploys to production (when merged to main/master)

 See `.github/workflows/ci-cd.yml` for the complete workflow configuration.